Hongliyu2021/Brackenhurst_hedgehog_density/README.md

 # uk_brackenhurst_hedgehog_density
-Documentation of coding for Brackenhurst hedgehog density project, for paper "Spatiotemporal density of hedgehogs in a changing agroecosystem".
+Documentation of coding for Brackenhurst hedgehog density project, for paper "Habitat and predator heterogeneity influence spatial population structure in a declining mammal".